 FUNDING OPPORTUNITY DESCRIPTION

 The Drug Development RFP supports investigational new drug (IND)-enabling studies (or the international equivalent) and early-phase clinical trials that test promising pharmacological interventions and devices for Alzheimer’s disease (AD) and related dementias.
-Both disease-modifying and symptomatic agents will be considered.
+This funding opportunity concentrates on diverse drug mechanisms and modes of action related to the biology of aging and other emerging therapeutic areas for dementia.

 Stage of development: